Connect with us

 Contractors are now finding it hard to obtain credit from commercial banks.
 PHOTO | FILE

-Investment firm Cytonn has called for urgent review of the interest rates capping law as a means to address the widening demand-supply gap for affordable housing in the country.
+Investment firm Cytonn has called for an urgent review of the interest rates capping law as a means to address the widening demand-supply gap for affordable housing in the country.

 In a new report titled ‘The Total Cost of Credit Post Rate Cap’, the company says that lack of access to affordable credit has seriously undermined housing development in the country, leading to a huge number of incomplete and delayed projects.